-The analysis so far gives no basis for magnetism and unless it can, the model again fails.
+The other basic property of quantum matter, along with mass and charge, is quantum spin.
 We know that dividing a magnet gives two small magnets and joining two small magnets gives a big one.
-If big magnets come from smaller ones, all magnetism traces back to the smallest possible magnet, an electron, which is like a tiny magnet because it spins.
-In essence, every electron is essentially a little magnet whose north pole is its spin direction so magnetism relates to quantum spin.
+If big magnets come from smaller ones, all magnetism must trace back to the smallest possible magnet, which in physics is an electron.

-The Pauli exclusion principle states that opposite-spin electrons can occupy the same point but same-spin electrons can’t.
-In quantum realism, this is because opposite spin electrons turn into different parts of quantum space, so if one electron spins clockwise and another anti-clockwise at the same point they don’t overlap.
+The Pauli exclusion principle lets opposite-spin electrons exist at the same point but not same-spin electrons.
+It describes an observed fact but quantum realism explains why.
+If two electrons at the same point spin in opposite ways, the first turn takes them into different parts of quantum space and the second turn does the same, so if one electron spins “up” and another “down” at the same point, they never overlap.
 In contrast same-spin electrons at the same point compete for the same quantum space that only one can fill.
-If quantum matter is processing that spreads, the same thing will happen to the quantum field around it to a diminished degree.
+Quantum space explains why opposite spin electrons can exist at the same point but same spin electrons can’t.

-This logic also suggests how electricity causes magnetism.
-What we call electricity occurs when electrons move.
-Since electrons are one-dimensional matter, their matter axes must align in the movement direction for this to happen.
-When electrons align their matter axes to move as electricity, this also aligns their spins to give magnetism.
-A current creates a magnetic field because electrons align their spins when they move.
-Conversely, when a magnet moves, the magnetic field changes at right angles to a line from the magnet causing electrons to move that way as a current.
+Electric and magnetic fields then relate because both are based on electrons.If electricity is electrons moving as matter, their matter axes must align in the movement direction for it to happen.
+If electrons align their matter axes to move as electricity, they also align spins to give magnetism at right angles, as the spin plane directions are at right angles to the matter axis.
+Electrons moving one-way spin one-way but moving the other way spin the other way.
+A current creates a magnetic field because electrons align spins when they move.
+Equally, when a magnet moves, the magnetic field changes at right angles to a line from the magnet making electrons move that way as a current.